 With low manufacturing, installation, operation, and maintenance costs

-Patented and tested Takase Tech technology allows the conversion of waste materials to be economically viable, without requiring government aid or economic incentives.
+Patented and tested Takase Tech technology allows the conversion of waste materials to be economically viable.

 Additionally, Takase Tech is especially green as it emits no environmentally damaging substances during its operation.

 Basic operating diagram/functioning scheme

 This diagram does not include standard auxiliary machinery which may be part of waste pretreatment, E.g separator or crusher, or subsequent treatment of obtained material.

 Operating mechanism consisting of technology on a molecular level:

 Mechanism for moisture removal on a cellular level:

 Takase Tech can treat